 Marketing Horror Stories – How to Avoid Mistakes in Your Campaigns

 The spooky season greets scary sights and frightening faces, but there are some horrors that we just don’t want to watch.
-We take a look at some of the biggest marketing horror stories in recent years and see how you can learn from them.
+We take a look at some of the biggest marketing mistakes – or horror stories – in recent years and see how you can learn from them.

 The ultimate elite festival promised an immersive experience: a massive line-up, VIP treatment, and all on a private, secluded island.
 Fyre festival used celebs and socialites to market a huge dream, but when the day of the festival came, they couldn’t deliver on even the basics of safe accommodation.